Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Physical amplitude, operator meaning, and phenomenological scope

+For phenomenological use, the practical prescription is therefore simple.
+Keep the fixed--$j$ kernel $\cK_j^{(\gamma)}(\eta/\xi)$ fixed, choose or fit the lower moment data $\widehat{\cF}_N^{(o,c)}(j;t)$ equivalently mapped to $H_j^\pm(\eta,t;\mu_\ast)$, impose polynomiality on the physical even-spin moments, and then reconstruct the Compton form factor by the Mellin-Barnes/Sommerfeld--Watson representation with the usual QCD evolution away from $\mu_\ast$.
+A concrete numerical implementation would choose a soft-wall or alternative IR ansatz for $\widehat{\cF}_N^{(o,c)}$, fix the finite factors $c_j^\pm(\alpha_s(\mu_\ast))$ at the matching scale, evolve to the experimental scale, and then predict or fit channel ratios such as $c_j^+H_j^+/(c_j^-H_j^-)$ at given $(\eta,t)$.
+At intermediate experimental $Q^2$, target-mass, higher-twist, and noncollinear corrections should be included as additional terms or systematic uncertainties.
+In such a fit the adjustable quantities are the conformal-moment parameters and infrared scales, not the $\eta/\xi$ hard kernel.

-The role of the $j=2$ anchor should be read in exactly this way.
-We do not claim that the full reggeized amplitude is exhausted by the first even moment.
-We claim something more precise and more robust: the first physical even moment fixes the protected versus unprotected channel assignment, and therefore fixes the operator dictionary that organizes the full fixed--$j$ amplitude.
+The role of the $j=2$ anchor should be read in this way.
+The first even moment is an anchor, not a saturation mechanism for the full reggeized amplitude: it fixes the protected versus unprotected channel assignment and therefore selects the operator dictionary that organizes the full fixed--$j$ amplitude.
 Once that dictionary is established, the Sommerfeld--Watson reconstruction in Eq.~\eqref{eq:main-SW} is no longer a model-dependent guess about which channel is which.
-It is the continuation of a channel identification already fixed by symmetry and by the analytic structure of the two branches.
+It is the continuation of a channel assignment already anchored by symmetry and by the analytic structure of the two branches.

-The \DVCS~\! limit may be taken only after the fixed--$j$ matching has been established in \DDVCS.
+The \DVCS limit may be taken only after the fixed--$j$ matching has been established in \DDVCS.
 Technically, one continues one external virtuality to zero after factorization and after identifying the fixed--$j$ kernel.
-No new hard kernel is introduced in that limit; what changes is that the fully off-shell conformal visibility of the \DDVCS~\! kinematics is reduced.
-In the Bjorken-like \DVCS~\! limit one has \(\eta/\xi\to 1\), so the Gauss hypergeometric function appearing in the universal kernel reduces by Gauss' theorem to a pure gamma-function ratio,
+No new hard kernel is introduced in that limit; what changes is that the fully off-shell conformal visibility of the \DDVCS kinematics is reduced.
+In the Bjorken-like \DVCS limit one has \(\eta/\xi\to 1\), so the Gauss hypergeometric function appearing in the universal kernel reduces by Gauss' theorem to a pure gamma-function ratio,

 since \(c-a-b=1\) for the parameters in Eq.~\eqref{eq:main-C1-result}.
 Thus the same universal kernel survives, but its dependence on the off-forward ratio \(\eta^2/\xi^2\) collapses to its on-shell endpoint value.
-This is why \DDVCS~\! is the natural arena for the structural matching statement, while \DVCS~\! is the phenomenologically familiar descendant.
+Together with the forward-skewness check \(\cK_j^{(\gamma)}(0)=1\), this gamma-function endpoint is the \DVCS counterpart of the same conformal partial wave whose forward normalization fixes $c_j^\pm$; it is not a new Wilson-kernel family.
+This is why \DDVCS is the natural arena for the structural matching statement, while \DVCS is the phenomenologically familiar descendant.